luisdaRC/words-detector/README.md

 This application consist in a script that searches inside a matrix all words in english using Depth Fisrt Search algorithm.

-It traverses all possible paths from all nodes to all nodes with the purpose of visiting neighbour nodes both in horizontal or vertical way and append letters to find words by making comparisons with the help of pyenchant library.
+It traverses all possible paths from all nodes to all nodes with the purpose of visiting neighbour nodes both in horizontal or vertical way and append letters to find words by making comparisons with the help of pyenchant library (First version).

+The new second version (already in production) take advantage of the trie data structure and runs way faster than he first one.

 # Continuous Deployment